rmsrosa/UnitfulAssets.jl/README.md

 can be made from the "quote" currency to the "base" currency.
 This conversion is implemented as an extended dispatch for `Unitful.uconvert`.

+An `ExchangeMarket` type is defined as `Dict{CurrencyPair,Rate}`, in which `CurrencyPair` is a tuple of Strings with the ISO-4217 alphabetic codes corresponding to the base and quote currencies and `Rate` contains a positive Number with the corresponding quote-ask rate for the pair.

+Based on an given `ExchangeMarket` instance, a conversion can be made from the "quote" currency to the "base" currency.
+This conversion is implemented as an extended dispatch for `Unitful.uconvert`.

 ## Installation

 This package is compatible with Julia ≥ 1.2 and Unitful ≥ 1.0.